fntsrlike/slack-irc-syncbot/README.md

 - `nick`: IRCbot's nick, it should be unique on IRC Server
 - `username`: IRC bot's username
 - `token`: Slack's API token
-- `income_url`: From Incoming WebHooks  of Integrations
+- `incomeUrl`: From Incoming WebHooks  of Integrations
-- `outcome_token`: From Outgoing WebHooks of Integrations
+- `outcomeToken`: From Outgoing WebHooks of Integrations
 - `channels`: Channels map.
 Decide to sync which IRC chanel to Slack channel
 - `users`: Users map.
 Let messages sync from IRC could dislpay usesname of Slack